Dartroom/fileroom-sdk/docs/files.md

 ### uploadFiles(files, options)

 Upload files with progress events.

 This method returns an UploadApi instance that emits events for upload progress and results.

 Parameters:

 - files - The file or array of files to upload

 - options - Global upload options or an array of options for each file

-Events:
+  - resize - Array of preview sizes to generate

+  - replaceId - CID or docID of file to replace

+  - resizeOptions - Sharp resize options (fit, position, etc)

-- progress - Emitted on upload progress for a single file
+  - name - Custom name for the file
-- completed - Emitted when a single file upload is complete
-- error - Emitted on any error
-- globalProgress - Emitted on overall progress for multiple files
-- allCompleted - Emitted when all files have completed uploading

 The UploadApi instance returned has methods like `start` to control the upload.